 Navigating Dietary Restrictions: Vegetarian, Vegan, and Gluten-Free Options

 For gluten-free options in Hiroshima, areas like Yokogawa are now great places to find rice noodle dishes and tamari soy sauce.
-This shows how Hiroshima is getting better at catering to different diets.
+This shows how is getting better at catering to different diets.

 - Request kikunae